Hand-forged v.s. "Machine-forged" Knives: What's the Difference?

 Knife Stamping is easily the simplest way to make a quality knife, as long as it’s done with precision and high-quality materials.
 Tojiro really stands out as one of the best in the business.
 Their no-nonsense and hands-on approach to this method has garnered them some well-earned respect from knife nerds, chefs, and home cooks looking for incredible value.

 Tojiro will typically buy steel that is already pressed into sheets and often already pre-laminated into layers, ready to be punched out.
-Again, using a cookie-cutter-like machine, they’ll cut the steel into the required shape.
+Using a cookie-cutter-like machine or a laser, they’ll cut the steel into the required shape.
 From there, things get pretty interesting!
 Have you ever been to the dry-cleaner?
 Imagine that instead of coats and pants on hangers on a track, they’ve got knives.
 And imagine that the destination the track leads to is, first, a gigantic forge where the blades are heated, and then on to a giant quenching area where the blades are cooled.
 Get the idea?
 Man, my analogies are amazing!

 So are these knives hand-made?
 Yes!
 I don’t think that one can deny the level of craftsmanship that those who produce these knives display.
 These craftspeople have simply chosen to embrace modern techniques to make exceptionally high-quality knives for a great price.
 They’re also able to produce quality blades in high quantities - hammer forged knives are super cool, but they’re very labor-intensive.
 It’s not always easy to get exactly what you want whenever you want it!